House of Ash and Bone Cover Concept

 “Get the hell over here.”

 “Yes, sir,” Ron says toward the other voice.
 “You wait right here, wetback.
-We’re not finished.”
+We’re not finished,” he whispers to me.

 “I told you to stay put, you lousy no-good piece of shit.”